 2. Glue down eucalyptus floors

 This method involves gluing down your eucalyptus planks to the subfloor.
 It’s a relatively simple method, but it can get messy quickly unless you take precautions and practice on some sacrificial planks.

 This is usually considered to be the easiest flooring installation method.
 All you need to do is slide or click the planks together, depending on the type of plank you chose.
 For click lock eucalyptus floorboards, you push the boards together until you hear them click.
 For tongue and groove eucalyptus floors, all you need do is add a little glue to the groove of one plank, then slide the tongue of the next plank into the groove.
 Finally, secure the boards with the special tape while it dries.

 Now that you have chosen your method, we will move on to the project’s nuts and bolts.

 As with every big task, you need to do some prep work before you can start.
 Proper preparation is crucial, so don’t try to cut any corners.
 Don’t worry, though; this guide should make it relatively painless.

 1. Order the eucalyptus

 You can choose strand woven, solid, or tongue, and groove eucalyptus flooring.
 But if you intend to install your floor using the first two methods for a floating floor (gluing or nailing), you will need to choose either tongue and groove eucalyptus or engineered eucalyptus.
 Make sure you order the correct type.
-To make sure you have enough eucalyptus flooring, you’ll need to measure the floor area of the room accurately and add 7-10% to this figure to allow for cutting and waste.
+To ensure you have enough eucalyptus flooring, you’ll need to measure the room’s floor area accurately and add 7-10% to this figure to allow for cutting and waste.
 Don’t worry about having planks left over.
-They can be used to replace planks that might get damaged in the future or for testing cleaning products.
+They can replace planks that might get damaged in the future or for testing cleaning products.

 2. Read the manufacturer’s guide